LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ## Appendix - Sources and References

-You can find here all my references that I used to write this article and the presentation :
+You can find here all the references that we used to write this article and the presentation :

 https://docs.microsoft.com/en-us/windows/wsl/about